-February is Spay & Neuter Awareness Month.
-As dog lovers, we should take this time to educate pet owners about the importance of spaying and neutering.
+February is Spay/Neuter Awareness Month.
+As dog lovers, we should take this time to educate pet parents about the importance of spaying and neutering.

-These days we consider, spaying and neutering your pet as a regular part of being a responsible pet owner.
+These days we consider, spaying and neutering your pet as a regular part of being a responsible pet parent.
 However, it wasn’t always this way.

 Over a hundred years ago, the procedure would be considered cruel by today’s standards.
 Drowning and shooting were acceptable ways to dispose of unwanted animals, and anesthesia, when used, was relatively dangerous.